Philadelphia, PA State Inspection for Your Vehicle

 At Schafer’s Auto Center our goal is to keep your car in peak reliable condition.
 We’ve been serving clients since 1954.
 We ensure our technicians receive continuing education to stay up to date on the changes in our industry.
 We meticulously update our shop to include the latest in auto repair and diagnostic equipment.
 Contact us at 215-755-1270 or visit us at 1924 S Columbus Blvd, Philadelphia, PA 19148.

-It might seem like an inconvenience to take your car in for an inspection every year, but a state inspection is required if you live in Philadelphia, PA.
-Both the safety inspection and smog check are designed to assess your car’s roadworthiness.
+It might seem like an inconvenience to take your car in for an inspection every year, but a Philadelphia, PA state inspection is required by law.
+Both the safety vehicle inspections and smog checks are designed to assess your car’s road worthiness.
 When the inspections are complete, then you will receive a certificate that must be used to register the vehicle.

 At Schafer’s Auto Center our goal is to keep your car in peak reliable condition.
 We want to make it easy for you to register the vehicle each year.
 If any problems pop up between inspections, we will gladly help you with the repairs and maintenance.
 You are always welcome to call our team anytime for information about the repair services we offer.

 A safety inspection must be done when you buy a used car.
 The car must pass inspection by an authorized mechanic in inspection stations before the state registers the vehicle.
 Additionally, every vehicle needs to pay for a registration renewal each year.
 Newer cars might not need the inspection on an annual basis; check with a trusted mechanic for more information specific to your vehicle.

 A thorough inspection before the purchase can be a real advantage because it gives you a full understanding of the condition of the car at a particular moment in time.
 If any repairs are needed, you will understand the associated costs before making your decision.
 The inspection can offer two benefits because you will learn about the car’s current operating condition and if all is in order, you will receive the certificate needed to pay for the state registration.